Lima, Peru

 Lima's romance is best enjoyed with a clear sense of where you can be visible and where you can't.
 In Barranco and Miraflores, same-sex couples move through the city with relative ease — and the Malecón de Barranco at dusk is genuinely one of the most quietly romantic walks in South America.
 The Pacific turns orange, the cliffs drop below you, and nobody's watching who you're with.
 Walk it before dinner, and you'll understand immediately why queer couples have quietly claimed it as their own.

 For the meal you'll still be talking about six months later, book Central in Barranco or Maido in Miraflores well in advance — both require reservations weeks out and are worth every bit of the planning.
 If you want more soul and less ceremony, Isolina Taberna Peruana in Barranco serves comida criolla classics in a warm, noisy room that feels nothing like a tourist restaurant.
-After dinner, the Miraflores circuit — Lola Lounge for cocktails, then Legendaris when you're ready to actually dance — makes for a seamless queer-friendly evening without navigating anything complicated.
+After dinner, the Miraflores circuit — Lola Lounge for cocktails, then Legendaris when you're ready to actually dance — makes for a seamless welcoming evening without navigating anything complicated.

 For accommodation, Hotel B in Barranco puts you in Lima's most welcoming neighborhood at a boutique scale that actually feels romantic.
 If the budget allows, the Belmond Miraflores Park on the Malecón delivers Pacific views and the kind of frictionless service that makes a trip feel easy.
 One thing to know before you arrive: Peru has no legal recognition for same-sex couples as of 2026 — no civil unions, no marriage equivalency, no next-of-kin hospital rights.
 If medical decisions or emergency scenarios are a concern, carry relevant documentation and have contingency contacts organized.
 It's practical, not alarmist.